hsingh17/Spendings-Tracker/README.md

 ## TODO
-- add suspense and error boundary
-    - don't show navbar till user logs in
-    - login form should give toast/error popup of some kind if user enters bad credentials
 - basic form validation
     - If user deletes all spendings from the form table and clicks 'Update', it should delete the SPENDING_USER_AGGR id associated to it as well (backend)
     - When adding or editing a spending and someone puts duplicate categories, collect them to be together (likely to be done on the backend)